Human sex ratio: Observed ratio

 males/female.
-Some scholars suggest that countries considered to have significant practices of prenatal sex-selection are those with birth sex ratios of 1.08 and above (selection against females) and 1.02 and below (selection against males).
+Some scholars suggest that countries considered to have significant practices of prenatal sex selection are those with birth sex ratios of 1.08 and above (selection against females) and 1.02 and below (selection against males).
 This assumption has been questioned by some scholars.

 Infant mortality is significantly higher in boys than girls in most parts of the world.
 Often this is explained as due to biological and genetic sex differences, with boys more biologically vulnerable to premature death and disease.
 Numerous preconception or prenatal environmental factors affect the probabilities of a baby being conceived male or female.
 It has been proposed that these environmental factors also explain sex differences in mortality.

 In the United States, the yearly sex ratios at birth ranged from 1.046 to 1.059 between 1940 and 2002, with an overall decreasing trend.

 Among Western European countries around 2001, the ratios ranged from 1.04 in Belgium to 1.07 in Switzerland, Italy, Ireland and Portugal.
 In the aggregated results of 56 demographic and health surveys in African countries, the ratio is 1.03, but with considerable country-to-country variation.

 A roadside sign in rural Sichuan: "It is forbidden to discriminate against, abuse or abandon baby girls."

 There is controversy about whether sex ratios outside the 1.03–1.07 range are due to sex selection, as suggested by some scholars, or due to natural causes.
-Some scholars argue that strong socioeconomic factors such as the dowry system in India and the one child policy of China are responsible for prenatal sex selection.
-In a widely cited article, Amartya Sen supported such views.
-Other researchers argue that an unbalanced sex ratio should not be automatically held as evidence of prenatal sex selection; Michel Garenne reports that many African nations have, over decades, had birth sex ratios below 1.00: that is, more girls are born than boys.
+Some scholars, including Amartya Sen, argue that strong socioeconomic factors such as the dowry system in India and the one-child policy of China are responsible for prenatal sex selection.
+Others argue that an unbalanced sex ratio should not be automatically held as evidence of prenatal sex selection; Michel Garenne reports that many African nations have, over decades, had birth sex ratios below 1.00 (that is, more girls are born than boys).
 Angola, Botswana and Namibia have reported birth sex ratios between 0.94 and 0.99, which is quite different from the presumed "normal" sex ratio, meaning that significantly more girls have been born in such countries.